 For these and many other questions, the Ottawa Catholic School Board is here to help put your mind at east about your child’s upcoming journey.
-Our Kindergarten Registration Week, January 15 to 19, is designated for you to visit your child’s new school to complete the registration process, while our friendly school staff are on hand to answer any questions you may have.
+Check out our 12 ways to help prepare your child for kindergarten and give your child the best possible start.

 12 ways to help your child prepare for Kindergarten

 Help your child become self-reliant by giving them time to practice everyday “big kid” tasks on their own.
 Encourage them to dress themselves, have them practice opening and closing snack containers, and attending to personal toilet habits.